How to...

 Transfer music from an iPhone, iPad, or iPod to iTunes or Music

-• iMazing's music transfer capability is all you need to recover music that only lives on your old iPod or iPhone, or to rebuild your entire digital music collection from scratch.
+Unlike Apple’s apps, iMazing lets you transfer music in both directions — from your computer to your device, and back again.
+It’s the ideal solution if you need to recover music that only lives on an old iPod or iPhone, or rebuild your music collection from scratch.

-4. Select Music.
+4. Select your device

-6. Customize your export and confirm the operation.
+8. Customize your export

 Before you begin